Raising venture capital: 7 ways to raise capital for your startup

 Slide 1: Vision and value proposition

 Start with a quick one-sentence overview of your business and the value that you provide to your customers.
-Keep it short—140 characters or less.
+Keep it short—140 characters or fewer.
 It should be attention-grabbing and easy to understand.

 Many businesses compare themselves to other well-known companies to make their value proposition crystal clear.
 For example, “We’re the TripAdvisor for volunteer opportunities”, or “We’re the Uber Eats for prescription medication”.